 The major requires GERM 210 (or its equivalent), GERM 315, 316 (German Cultural History) and GERM 495 (Senior Research Seminar), and a minimum of four further German courses, two of which must be courses in German culture and literature conducted in German.
 Majors are advised to broaden their knowledge of other European languages and cultures and to supplement their German program with courses in European history, politics, economics, and the arts.
 German majors are expected to enroll in at least one German course per semester.

 German majors are encouraged to spend a summer, semester, or year of study abroad as a vital part of their undergraduate experience.
-The Department maintains a regular student exchange program with Göttingen University in Germany.
-Each year we send two students to that university in exchange for two German students who serve as Language Assistants at Amherst College.
-Faculty can also advise on a variety of other options for study in a German-speaking country.
+The Department maintains an annual student exchange program with Göttingen University in Germany, which has been in place since 1975.
+Each year we send two students to that university in exchange for two University of Göttingen students who serve as German Language Assistants at Amherst College.
+The Amherst College-University of Göttingen exchange program is academically outstanding and financially advantageous.
 Please also check out the Study Abroad Opportunities link for further program information.
+Department faculty can also advise on other options for study in a German-speaking country.

 Departmental Honors Program

 In addition to the courses required for a rite degree in the major, candidates for Honors must complete German 498 and 499 and present a thesis on a topic chosen in consultation with an advisor in the Department.
-The aim of Honors work in German is (1) to consolidate general knowledge of the history and development of German language, culture, and history; (2) to explore a chosen subject through a more intensive program of readings and research than is possible in course work; (3) to present material along historical or analytical lines, in the form of a scholarly thesis.
+The aim of Honors work in German is (1) to consolidate general knowledge of the history and development of German language, culture, and history; (2) to explore a chosen subject through a more intensive program of readings and research than is possible in course work; (3) to present material along historical, theoretical or analytical lines, in the form of a scholarly or creative thesis.